alleyinteractive/apple-news/readme.txt

 * Set the default publish and delete capabilities to the corresponding post publish and delete capabilities for the post type being edited, rather than requiring "manage_options," which is typically an administrator-only capability.
 This allows users with the ability to publish posts to also publish those posts to Apple News.
 * Removed overzealous check for invalid Unicode sequences.
 Over the past several releases, enhancements have been made to better identify and fix problems with content that would cause issues upon pushing to Apple News.
 Therefore, the check for invalid Unicode character sequences is now not providing much value, and is inhibiting valid content (including emoji) from being pushed to Apple News.
 * Added a function (apple_news_is_exporting) for determining whether an export is happening, which can be used in themes and plugins to change behavior if a hook is being executed in the context of an Apple News request.
-* Adds context to the message that is displayed when a post push is skipped explaining why it was skipped.
+* Added context to the message that is displayed when a post push is skipped explaining why it was skipped.
-* Adds a framework for saving dismissed state of persistent admin notices (such as those that appear after an upgrade) so that the close button causes the notice to not appear again for that user.
+* Added a framework for saving dismissed state of persistent admin notices (such as those that appear after an upgrade) so that the close button causes the notice to not appear again for that user.
-* Uses the language code from blog settings for document properties (thanks @ffffelix).
+* Set the language code from blog settings for document properties (thanks @ffffelix).
-* Adds support for the isHidden property (thanks @jonesmatthew).
+* Added support for the isHidden property (thanks @jonesmatthew).
-* Adds support for Jetpack Tiled Galleries.
+* Added support for Jetpack Tiled Galleries.
-* Swaps deprecated wpcom_vip_* functions for core versions.
+* Swapped deprecated wpcom_vip_* functions for core versions.
-* Adds expand/collapse functionality to the theme editor to reduce scrolling between where settings are set and the preview area.
+* Added expand/collapse functionality to the theme editor to reduce scrolling between where settings are set and the preview area.
 * Brought entire codebase up to WordPress coding standards, which is now being verified through PHP CodeSniffer on each pull request.
 * Updated Travis configuration for more robust testing.
 * Bumped minimum required version to PHP 5.6 due to incompatibility with certain tools (e.g., Composer) required for running builds and tests.